Sufyan0fficial/1stAssignment/Assignment02.md

 Web APIs allow websites or apps to get or send data over the internet, like showing weather updates or sending messages.

 Library APIs:
-These are ready-made functions provided by libraries to save you from writing complex code, like doing math calculations or working with files.
+These are ready-made functions provided by libraries to save us from writing complex code, like doing math calculations or working with files.

 Prompting and Completion:
-This is how AI works when you ask it something (prompting), and it gives you a response or generates something based on that input (completion).
+This is how AI works when we ask it something (prompting), and it gives us a response or generates something based on that input (completion).